Dancer Paula Padani

 Erna (Ernestine) Patak was a social worker and one of the Zionist veterans in Vienna in the early twentieth century, serving as the first president of WIZO Austria in the early 1920s.
 After surviving Theresienstadt, she returned to Vienna and later moved to London and finally to Tel Aviv.

-Bracha Peli was unique among the literary community of pre-state Palestine, inasmuch as she created what was probably the most successful and dynamic publishing house in the country at the time, stressing distribution and sales rather than the content and editorial aspects which are the usual focus of publishing aspirations and inspiration.
+Bracha Peli was unique among the literary community of pre-state Palestine, creating what was probably the most successful and dynamic publishing house in the country at the time.
+Born Bronya Kutzenok in Tsarist Russia, Peli had an expansive and highly successful career.